p100mma/hcrs_omics/README.md

         #(...)
         Rscript --no-save BRCA_nPC.R 5

 We have used an HPC system to run this part in parallel.
+Again, to run sequentially through the docker image provided, execute `run_vary_nPC.script`.
+Be prepared that it might take a while.

+	./run_vary_nPC.script

 TOM hierarchical clustering plots (run after executing Experiment I scripts):
 - `tom.R`